Key takeaways

 Many RV systems are DIY.
 If you pay for installation, costs depend on wiring complexity and component choices.

-A small panel plus a basic controller and modest battery can cover lights and charging.
+A small panel + basic controller + modest battery can cover lights and charging.
 Costs scale quickly with inverter use.

 For frequent off-grid use, lithium can provide better usable capacity and longevity.
 For occasional use, lead-acid can be adequate.